saltysoup/a3-bootcamp-ce/Day2/inference-with-vllm-on-gke/README.md

 # Inference with vLLM on GKE

-> In this lab, you will learn how to deploy open LLMs (Gemma specifically) for serving on GKE.
+> In this lab, you will learn how to deploy open LLMs (Gemma specifically) for serving with GPUs on GKE.

 ## Prerequisites